-- 16.5.1 after the command "On your marks" or "Set", and before the report of the gun, causes the start to be aborted, for instance by raising a hand and/or standing or sitting up in the case of a crouch start, without a valid reason, (such reason to be evaluated by the relevant Referee); or - 16.5.2 fails to comply with the commands "On your marks" or "Set" as appropriate, or does not place themselves in their final starting position at once and without delay; or - 16.5.3 after the command "On your marks" or "Set" disturbs other athletes in the race through sound, movement or otherwise, the Starter shall abort the start.
+- 16.5.1 after the command "On your marks" or "Set", and before the report of the gun, causes the start to be aborted, for instance by raising a hand and/or standing or sitting up in the case of a crouch start, without a valid reason, (such reason to be evaluated by the relevant Referee); or - 16.5.2 fails to comply with the commands "On your marks" or "Set" as appropriate, or does not place themselves in their final starting position at once and without delay; or - 16.5.3 after the command "On your marks" or "Set" disturbs (an)other athlete(s) in the race through sound, movement or otherwise, resulting in such athlete(s) committing what would otherwise be a false start, the Starter shall abort the start.

-The Referee may warn the athlete for improper conduct (disqualify in case of a second infringement of the Rule during the same competition), according to Rule 18.5 of the Competition Rules and Rule 7.2 of the Technical Rules.
+The Referee may warn the athlete for improper conduct (disqualify in case of a second infringement of the Rule during the same competition), according to Rules 7.1 and 7.3 of the Technical Rules.
 A green card shall not be shown.
 However, when an extraneous reason was considered to be the cause for aborting the start, or the Referee does not agree with the Starter's decision, a green card shall be shown to all the athletes to indicate that a false start was not committed by any athlete.

 The division of the start rules into disciplinary matters (under Rule 16.5 of the Technical Rules) and false starts (Rules 16.7 and 16.8 of the Technical Rules) ensures that the whole field was not penalised for the actions of a single athlete.
-It is important in order to maintain the integrity of the intention of this division that Starters and Referees are as diligent in the application of Rule 16.5 of the Technical Rules as well as in detecting false starts.
+It is important, in order to maintain the integrity of the intention of this division, that Starters and Referees are as diligent in the application of Rule 16.5 of the Technical Rules as in detecting false starts.